RestorationsSOS.com - Fire and Water Damage Restoration

 By Terry Allen

 A sump pump is your first line of defense against basement flooding.
-Whether cause by water intrusion or by a sewer backup, a basement flooding ban be prevented if your sump pump functions properly.
+Whether caused by water intrusion or by a sewer backup, a basement flood can be prevented if your sump pump functions properly.

 What is a Sump Pump?

 Sump pumps are usually wired into the electrical system.
-Some sump pumps may be battery backed up and some use the home's pressurized water supply to generate required power, saving on electricity costs and assuring proper functioning even when power is down.
+Some sump pumps may have a battery backup and some use the home's pressurized water supply to generate required power, saving on electricity costs and assuring proper functioning even when power is down.

 Sump Pump Maintenance

 When servicing your sump pump, your main goal is to clean the pump and clear out dirt, gravel, and sand.
-These elements are carried in by the water, and accumulate in different parts of the pump.
+These elements are carried in by the water and can accumulate in different parts of the pump.

 The existence of these elements shortens the life of the pump and can lead to unwanted jams that are usually detected when the pump is needed the most - during a flood.
 Accumulation of dirt can reduce the efficiency of the pump and can also burn out the pump completely.

 - Run the sump pump to make sure it works.
-Run it and try to drain as much water as possible.
+Try to drain as much water as possible.

 - Unplug the sump pump to prevent electrocution.